What is the Pink Tax?

 Iris + Arlo uses inclusive language to express values of respect, equity, and openness, while contributing to a fairer and more representative society.
 We also aim to develop our brand image with a neutral color palette so that everyone can identify with Iris + Arlo and combat the gender stereotypes prevalent in advertising marketing.

-Discover all our 100% organic cotton menstrual products.
+Discover all our 100% organic cotton menstruals products

 Leave a comment